Audiologist

 Is it true that using a Q-tip to remove ear wax does more harm than good?

-Asked by MD over 12 years ago
+Asked by MD almost 13 years ago

 It depends on what you do with the Q-tip.
 If you use the Q-tip to clean the external bowl of your ear, fine.
 If you decide to insert the Q-tip deep into your ear, you could risk puncturing your ear drum.
 You could also risk damaging the lining of your ear canal if you are too rough; this could also lead to ear infections.
 More commonly, when using Q-tips, wax simply just gets pushed farther down the ear canal, closer to the eardrum.
 Long story short, I don't use Q-tips at all.
 You shouldn't either.
 If you are prone to wax impaction, get a professional to clean it periodically.